President Trump Turned the State of the Union Into a Reality Show

 Then Trump walked in the room.

-Even before he started speaking, the president appeared to ignored an outstretched hand from Pelosi.
+Even before he started speaking, the president appeared to ignore an outstretched hand from Pelosi.
 Once the address began, the evening took on a different tone.
-It felt entirely discordant from a traditional State of the Union and more like a Trump rally from late in the 2016 campaign, when the then-embattled Republican frontrunner made a concerted effort to stick to the teleprompter and minimize the ad libs but still reveled in a boisterous crowd.
+It felt entirely discordant from a traditional State of the Union and more like a Trump rally from late in the 2016 campaign, when the then-embattled Republican front-runner made a concerted effort to stick to the teleprompter and minimize the ad libs but still reveled in a boisterous crowd.

-Like a Trump rally, there even was a protestor.
-Fred Guttenberg, the father of a student murdered at Marjory Stoneman Douglas High School, was ejected from the gallery after yelling when the President hailed his support for the Second Amendment.
+Like at a Trump rally, there was even a protester.
+Fred Guttenberg, the father of a student murdered at Marjory Stoneman Douglas High School, was ejected from the gallery after yelling when the president hailed his support for the Second Amendment.
 After this happened, a number of Democrats stood up and turned their backs on Trump to applaud Guttenberg as he was escorted out of the chamber.

 At the end of the speech, when Trump recited the familiar refrain of American heroes, one name from the past seemed out of place in his pantheon.
-Along with George Washington, Abraham Lincoln and Neil Armstrong, Trump mentioned Annie Oakley to some confused murmurs on the floor of the House.
+Along with George Washington, Abraham Lincoln, and Neil Armstrong, Trump mentioned Annie Oakley to some confused murmurs on the floor of the House.
 Oakley was famous for her marksmanship ability and toured the world with promoter Buffalo Bill Cody’s Wild West show.
 In other words, she was a glorified circus performer.
-And, on the night of the first reality show State of the Union in American history, it was an entirely appropriate historical reference.
+And, on the night of the first reality-show State of the Union in American history, it was an entirely appropriate historical reference.